Zenika/nightclazz_lagom/lagom-java/README.md

  * SBT
  * Setup your favorite IDE to work with Lagom framework

-## Install Java 8
+##Install Java 8
 if you come to this nigthClazz, I am sure that it is trivial for you to install (or update) your JDK ;)

-## Install SBT
+##Install SBT

 To install SBT follow the guide [here](http://www.scala-sbt.org/release/docs/Setup.html)

-## run project
-To download all dependencies at least once (to be autonomous from internet connection the D-day) run the following command from **lagom-java's** directory.
+Run project to download all dependencies at least once (to be autonomous from internet connection the D-day) run the following command from **lagom-java's** directory.

     sbt runAll